-You can cache Oracle data in a TimesTen database by defining a cache grid and then creating cache groups.
+You can cache Oracle Database data in a TimesTen database by defining a cache grid and then creating cache groups.
 A cache group in a TimesTen database can cache a single Oracle Database table or a group of related Oracle Database tables.
 You can also share Oracle Database data globally across several TimesTen databases with global cache groups, which must be members of a cache grid.

 This chapter includes the following topics: